Skip to content

 Router specs

-The latest AC wireless standard, meaning you can easily connect more devices and receive advertised speeds.
+• AC Wi-Fi support: By supporting the latest AC wireless standard, the Hub Two can connect more devices and help achieve the advertised speeds

-A USB port means you can connect a hard drive or printer directly to your home network.
+• USB connectivity: Connect a hard drive or printer directly to your network for added convenience

 Setting up a Plusnet router

-It offers a comprehensive guide on its website, allowing you to choose whether you have a standard or full fibre connection, before taking you through what cables need to go where in order to get you fully set up.
+The process of setting up the Plusnet Hub Two is user-friendly and hassle-free.
+Plusnet provides a comprehensive guide on its website, allowing you to choose whether you have a standard or full fibre connection, before taking you through what cables need to go where in order to get you fully set up.
+The guide is complete with visuals, making it easy to follow along and get your internet up and running in no time.

 Does Plusnet replace old routers for free?